MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 2.409465, 1.935627

-Those represent errors of approxiately 3.5%, ..
+Those represent errors of between 0.0 and 3.5% for all the values.